alexcu2718/fdf/README.md

 but the implementation details like that is not accessible via CLI.
 If it proves to be performant, it will eventually be in there.
 Obviously, I'm having to learn a lot to do these things and it takes  TIME to understand, get inspired and implement things...

-I do intend to only add features and not break anything, until i can somewhat promise that, then i won't entertain wasting other people's time with my nonsense so if anyone felt like adding something, you can!
+I do intend to only add features and not break anything, until i can somewhat promise that, then i won't entertain wasting other people's time but eventually if anyone felt like adding something, they can!

 (notably, there's some obvious things I have not touched in a while and things that are just less interesting, ideally one day someone could do that, not now though)

 ## NECESSARY DISCLAIMERS (I might have a conscience somewhere)

 I've directly taken code from <https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574> and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
-Notably I modified it because it's quite old and has a lot of silly dependencies (i removed all of them).
+Notably I modified it because it's quite old and has dependencies I was able to remove

 I've also done so for here <https://doc.rust-lang.org/src/core/slice/memchr.rs.html#111-161>
-I've found a much more rigorous way of doing some bit tricks via this, there's unstable features included so I thought I'd appreciate the backing of validated work like stdlib to ideally 'covalidate' my work, aka less leaps of logic required to make the assessment.
+I've found a much more rigorous way of doing some bit tricks via this,

+I enjoy relying on  validated work like stdlib to ideally 'covalidate' my work, aka less leaps of logic required to make the assessment
-Some bits MIGHT be broken, the main use case to any user is error free (unfortunately with FFI, they'll just pop up more later on, I have too many tests and it's really just that easy to get them in C)

 ## Future plans?

 Separation of utilities

 Right now, it's a bit monolithic.
 Some aspects might deserve their own crate (i dislike the idea of having 500 crates to do 1 specific thing each)
+(Although, writing FFI like this for multiple different POSIX systems with distinct pecularities will tend to be a lot of code)

 I'd probably just keep the CLI stuff simple, features to be added are datetime based filtering (could be done quick, I just have rarely used time based filtering and that's why it's slow!) as well as just other things, eg to search for device drivers/etc.